Costa Nhamoinesu: Kerala Blasters

 On 10 October 2020, it was officially announced that Nhamoinesu joined the Indian Super League side Kerala Blasters FC on a one-year deal.
 By signing for the Blasters, he became the first Zimbabwe player to represent the club.
 On 18 November 2020, he was appointed as one of the captain ahead of the club's new season.
 He made his debut for the Blasters on 20 November 2020 in match against ATK Mohun Bagan where the Blasters suffered a 1–0 loss.
 On 10 January 2021, he scored his first goal for the club against Jamshedpur FC in which Blasters won 3–2.
 On 11 June, Nhamoinesu's exit from the club was announced.

 TS Podbeskidzie

 In July 2021, Nhamoinesu joined the Podbeskidzie Bielsko-Biała in the I liga.
 He left the club on 24 January 2022, citing personal reasons.

 International career

 Nhamoinesu represented the Zimbabwe national team, for whom he made 11 appearances.
 On 20 October 2012, he was among those exonerated from a lifetime ban imposed on many Zimbabwean internationals for match fixing.
 Nhamoinesu scored his first goal for Zimbabwe on 28 March 2016 against Swaziland in a 2017 Africa Cup of Nations qualifier.

+After the active career

+In 2022, Nhamoinesu ended his career and returned to Sparta Prague, where he was employed as a scout.